simoesleandro/momentum-app/README.md

 ## 📝 Licença

 Este projeto está licenciado sob a Licença MIT.
-Veja o ficheiro [LICENSE](LICENSE) para mais detalhes.